Fog Fetish

 Overview

-Fog fetish, sometimes labelled nebulophilia, describes an erotic response keyed to fog, mist, haze, or low-visibility atmosphere (some glossaries extend the term to smoke and steam).
-For those who report it, the appeal is usually atmospheric rather than tactile: the way fog softens light, dissolves edges, swallows sound, and turns an ordinary place into something dreamlike and enclosing.
-It is one of the most environment-oriented entries in any catalogue of unusual interests, because its object is not a person or thing but a weather condition.
-This article covers how the term arose, how the interest is expressed, the thin evidence behind it, and why it raises essentially no safety or consent concerns.
+Fog fetish, sometimes labelled nebulophilia, is an uncommon interest in which fog, mist, haze or smoke acts as the trigger for arousal.
+The appeal reported by those who describe it is atmospheric rather than tactile: the way fog softens light, dissolves edges, muffles sound and turns an ordinary place into something enclosing and dreamlike.
+It is among the most environment-oriented items in any catalogue of unusual interests, because its object is a weather condition rather than a person or a thing.
+This article covers where the label came from, how the interest is expressed, and why the evidence behind it is so thin.

 History & origins